cloudmesh-community/book/chapters/prg/python/opencv/secchi.md

 # Secchi Disk {#sec:secchi-disk}

 We are developing an autonomous robot boat that you can be part of developing within this class.
-The robot bot is actually measuring turbidity or water clarity.
+The robot bot is measuring turbidity or water clarity.
 Traditionally this has been done with a Secchi disk.
 The use of the Secchi disk is as follows: